ResearchObject/ro-crate/docs/1.1-DRAFT/index.md

 Context terms must ultimately map to HTTP(s) URIs which poses challenges for crate-authors wishing to use their own vocabularies.

-RO-Crate provides some strategies To add a new term (a Class or Property) that is not in schema.org or another published vocabulary, so that there is a stable URI that can be added to the @context.
+RO-Crate provides some strategies to add a new term (a Class or Property) that is not in schema.org or another published vocabulary, so that there is a stable URI that can be added to the @context.

 #### Choosing URLs for ad hoc terms

 For projects that have their own web-presence, URLs MAY defined and SHOULD resolve to useful content.
-For example for a project with web page <https://criminalcharacters.com/> the property `education` could have a URL: https://criminalcharacters.com/vocab/#education which resolves to an HTML page that explains the term.
+For example for a project with web page <https://criminalcharacters.com/> the property `education` could have a URL: <https://criminalcharacters.com/vocab/#education> which resolves to an HTML page that explains the term.

 For ad hoc terms where the crate author does not have the resources to put up an HTML page, an ad-hoc URL MAY be used in the form `https://w3id.org/ro/terms/criminalcharacters/education` where `criminalcharacters` is acting as a _namespace_ for one or more related terms like `education`.
 Ad-hoc namespaces under `https://w3id.org/ro/terms/` are available on first-come-first-serve basis; to avoid clashes, namespaces SHOULD be registered by [submitting terms and definitions](https://github.com/ResearchObject/ro-terms) to the RO-Crate project.